ArcaneEngineer/ECS-tutorials/part2.md

 }
 ```

-It is the same old loop over all entities (component indices), but the logic inside the loop has changed completely.
-The magic here is that `updateTransform()` is no longer entity-type specific. _It is applicable to any kind of entity._
+We see the same old loop over all entities (component indices), but the logic _inside_ the loop has changed completely.
+The magic here is that `updateTransform()` is no longer entity-type specific. _It is applicable to any kind of entity_ (since all entities need at least a transform, in a typical ECS).

-Looking at the first `if` block, we check the `isActive` status of various component arrays `transforms`, `motions` to see whether we can, in fact, move an active entity.
+Looking at the first `if` block, we check the `isActive` status of various component arrays, `transforms` and `motions`, to see whether we can, in fact, move our current entity `e`.

-In the second `if` block, we check whether the current entity `e` has an active `turret`, and if it does, we also call that `turret` to update, potentially firing a bullet.
+In the second `if` block, we check whether the current entity `e` has an active `turret`, and if it does, we call that `turret` to update, potentially firing a bullet, or at least reducing the firing countdown until we can shoot again.

-Now let's look at these two new functions called inside that loop. `updateTurret` was formerly `oneTankTakesItsTurn` in part 1, but we've taken out the tank movement logic and moved it into a separate funtion, `updateTransform`:
+Now let's look at these two new functions called inside that loop. `updateTurret` was formerly `oneTankTakesItsTurn` in [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), but we've taken out the tank movement logic and moved it into a separate funtion, `updateTransform`:

 ```
 function updateTurret(e)